-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the luminous giant star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For 77 Orionis, the location is 06h 27m 13.76 and +00d17` 57.4 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For 77 Orionis, the location is 06h 27m 13.76 and +00° 17` 57.4 .

-77 Orionis has a spectral type of K1II.
-This means the star is a orange to red luminous giant star.
-The star has a B-V Colour Index of 1.18 which means the star's temperature has been calculated using information from Morgans @ Uni.edu.
+Based on the star's spectral type of K1II , 77 Orionis's colour and type is orange to red luminous giant star.
+The star has a B-V Colour Index of 1.18 which means the star's temperature is about 4,605 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

 77 Orionis has an apparent magnitude of 5.19 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of -2.13 If you used the 2007 Parallax value, you would get an absolute magnitude of -1.89.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.